wp-plugins/aspexi-facebook-like-box/readme.txt

 Put license code from confirmation email into plugin configuration and click Activate License

 == Frequently Asked Questions ==

+= I see blank box, why is that? =

+Double check if your Facebook page is published and available to all users.

 = Where do I find settings page in Admin? =